rolfsuter/MailBoxTransformer/README.md

 # MailBoxTransformer
-MailBoxTransformer transforms Apple Mail's mailbox exports to the structure of Thunderbirds local folders.
+MailBoxTransformer reads mailbox exports from Apple Mail and transforms them to the structure of Thunderbird's local folders.
 This tool is written in F# for .NET Core 3.1.

 ## Prerequisites
 * [.NET Core 3.1](https://dotnet.microsoft.com/download ".NET Core download page")